Central Dog Park

 A: No. The dog park has a lock and key entry system, which means each member will be assigned a key fob that will grant them access through the gates.
 Gates will be locked down during maintenance and company event times.

 A: Rules and regulations of the Central Dog Park can be found online by clicking here.
 Please note that these are for the dog park specifically.
 All other park rules apply.
 Park rules are listed at the bottom of this page.

 Q: Why did you decide to do DNA testing for the dogs?

 A: As a department, we want to make sure we provide the cleanest parks, greenways, and facilities we can for the community.
-Dog feces is extremely harmful to the environment, and according to a NY Times post, 40% of Americans do not pick up after their dogs, and of those individuals 44% indicated they would not pick up even if asked.
-Dog feces carries dangerous pathogens.
-With the Central Bark Park lying in a watershed, these pathogens would pollute our freshwater supply.
+Dog feces is extremely harmful to the environment, and according to a NY Times post, 40% of Americans do not pick up after their dogs, and of those individuals, 44% indicated they would not pick up even if asked.
+Dog feces carry dangerous pathogens.
+With the Central Dog Park lying in a watershed, these pathogens would pollute our freshwater supply.
 Did you know dog waste is the No. 3 cause of water pollution?
 The goal of the DNA testing is to eliminate a known problem from occurring so that the dogs, humans, and environment are all protected.
 Click here to read more on how DNA testing can mitigate un-scooped dog waste and improve cleanliness and sanitation inside the park.

 Q: Why are there set hours and time changes based on seasons?

 A: We wanted to maximize the amount of time the park would be open during all seasons taking into account daylight savings time.
 This allows our users optimal sunlight to use the park before and after work and on weekends.
 In order to properly maintain the space, we have set aside designated hours for our maintenance team to clean up and evaluate the park’s use.
 Click here for hours of operation and rules.